goinfinite/os-marketplace/README.md

 | `marketplaceCatalogItemAssetsDirPath` | string | _Assets directory for the catalog item to be installed.
 Useful for pre-prepared configuration files ready to be used directly during installation._ |

 This substitution also occurs with the data fields added directly in the manifest.
 The `name` of the data field, when added to a command between `%` as a placeholder, will be replaced by the value of that data field during installation.

+> [!IMPORTANT]
+> System data field auto-generated values must be escaped within the manifest itself.
+Infinite OS won't append any character to the auto-generated values.